r-devel/bug-bbq/README.md

     * Do you have any feedback that could improve the patch?

 TIP: If it is a code patch, you may want to test it interactively rather than simply viewing the diff.
 Use the instructions from the last section to obtain a local copy of the R sources.
 Then apply the patch by running the command `patch -p0 < somefile.diff` in a terminal, where `somefile.diff` is the diff file for the patch, which you can add temporarily to the root of the checked out repository.
 The patch command is available on Linux/Mac OS and will be available in the RStudio terminal on Windows if you have [RTools](https://cran.r-project.org/bin/windows/Rtools/) installed.
 Ideally you would patch an installed version of R-devel, to ensure that code outside the patch is up-to-date.

+## Adding new issues

+You are welcome to review the open bugs on Bugzilla and add corresponding issues on the bug-bbq GitHub repo.

+The issue title should be "Bug <bug number on Bugzilla> - <bug summary on Bugzilla>" (this is the same form as the title of the bug report on Bugzilla).

+Ask a member of the [Triage team](https://github.com/orgs/r-devel/teams/triagers/members) to add labels for the Component given in the Bugzilla metadata and for the action required.

+If you want to help out by labelling bugs, ask to be added to the Triage team!

 ## Setup for contribution